-Curiosities, quirks, oddites, and items (plus a lot about kitties) from around the Bay and beyond
+Curiosities, quirks, oddites, and items from around the Bay and beyond

 Local, totally awesome new media experiment 48 H -- a print magazine produced, as its title suggests, in just two days using online social networking and publishing resources -- was sent a cease and desist letter by old media dinosaur CBS, which owns the television news magazine 48 Hours.
 Come on folks.
 We're all journalists here.
 Can't we all just get along?

 Forget all the talk of anti-incumbent (and by implication, anti-Democrat and anti-Obama) sentiment in the electorate.
 The primaries May 18, which I talk about here, actually sent a much more interesting message.Read more »

 Dick Meister, a San Francisco-based columnist, covered the Caryl Chessman case as a reporter for The Associated Press, correspondent for The Nation magazine, and commentator for Pacifica Radio, which won a Peabody Award for its coverage.
 Contact him through his website, www.dickmeister.com.